 Most people don't know how to set good goals.
 They just think of something they want and then start "trying" to make it happen.
-When it doesn't, they're left wondering what went wrong.
-In Part 2, I'll teach you the best way to set and reach your goals.
+When they don't, they're left wondering what went wrong.
+In Part 1, I'll teach you the best way to set and reach your goals.